[Anaconda×Diagrams] Drawing a configuration diagram using Python

 I'm an infrastructure engineer who joined the company in April 2024 after graduating from a liberal arts faculty.

-Shoebills are so cute, aren't they?
+Shoebills are cute, aren't they?